Brooklyn Lawyers for Anesthesia Errors

 the patient while they are under anesthesia.
 If you have been injured

-in any of these manners while under anesthesia, you should contact a NYC
+in any of these manners while under anesthesia, you should contact a Brooklyn

 medical malpractice attorney today to discuss a potential claim.

 One of the most common complaints of patients who have undergone anesthesia

 is that there was either too much or too little anesthesia.
 Anesthesiologists

 and nurse anesthetists are trained to be able to properly administer the

 correct amount of anesthesia based on the patient’s body type.
 However,